mrocklin/mrocklin.github.io/_sources/feedback.md.txt

 3. Align on conventions and process

 Personally, this is how I learned to write code.
-This community and practice is the reason I've had success in my career, which has transformed my life.
-This community and practice is also my primary way to give back to fellow devs around the world.
-I can see the positive impact I and others have had daily in the lives and success of colleagues I've known for decades.
+This community and practice is the reason for my success in career, which has transformed my life.
+I am grateful.
+This community and practice is also the primary way for me to give back to fellow devs around the world.
+I can see the impact I and others have had daily in the lives and success of colleagues that I've known for decades.

 OSS Idiosyncrasies